manticoresoftware/manticoresearch/manual/Miscellaneous_tools.md

 The commands are as follows:

 *   `--checkconfig` just loads and verifies the config file to check if it's valid, without syntax errors.
 *   `--buildidf DICTFILE1 [DICTFILE2 ...] --out IDFILE` build IDF file from one or several dictionary dumps.
-Additional parameter `-skip-uniq` will skip unique (df=1) words.
+Additional parameter `--skip-uniq` will skip unique (df=1) words.
 *   `--build-infixes INDEXNAME` build infixes for an existing dict=keywords index (upgrades .sph, .spi in place).
 You can use this option for legacy index files that already use dict=keywords, but now need to support infix searching too; updating the index files with indextool may prove easier or faster than regenerating them from scratch with indexer.
 *   `--dumpheader FILENAME.sph` quickly dumps the provided index header file without touching any other index files or even the configuration file.
 The report provides a breakdown of all the index settings, in particular the entire attribute and field list.
 *   `--dumpconfig FILENAME.sph` dumps the index definition from the given index header file in (almost) compliant `sphinx.conf` file format.